-Now that it feels real, it's time to call for antenatal care!
-Here’s what else to expect in week 8 of your pregnancy.
+This blog will explain what else to expect in week 8 of your pregnancy.

-You’ve probably started to notice the physical changes that your body is experiencing during week 8 of your pregnancy.

 Your heart is working harder during this time by beating slightly faster and pumping an increased volume of blood through your body.
-By the third trimester, it will be moving one and a half times your typical blood supply through your veins (source).
+By the third trimester, it will be moving one and a half times your typical blood supply through your veins.²

 We’ve discussed the onslaught of emotions, physical changes, and ailments that may have occurred to you.
 Now let’s talk about what you can do about it: self-care!
 Here are some tips to help you maintain your health and well-being in week 8.